open-pioneer/trails-starter/docs/dev/Guide.md

 handle.destroy(); // don't forget to unsubscribe during cleanup
 ```

-### Web compontent API
+### Web component API

 It is possible to provide API functions that can be called from the outer site to trigger actions in the web component.
-Thereby the surrounding site can control the app.
+This allows the surrounding site to control the app.

 To use methods provided by the API in the surrounding site, call the `when()` method on the app.
-It resolves the app's API when the application has started.
+It resolves to the app's API when the application has started.
 Thereupon it is possible to call the provided methods on the returned API instance.

 For Example: